Harbour (programming language): Programming philosophy

 Harbour can make use of multiple Graphical Terminal emulation, including console drivers, and Hybrid Console/GUIs, such as GTWvt, and GTWvg.

 Harbour supports external GUI's, free (e.g. HBQt, HWGui, Mini-GUI (latest version based on Qt and QtContribs) and commercial (e.g. FiveWin, Xailer).
 HBQt is a library providing bindings to Qt.
 HBIDE application is a sample of HBQt potential.

 Harbour is 100% Clipper-compatible and supports many language syntax extensions including greatly extended run-time libraries such as OLE, Blat, OpenSSL, Free Image, GD, hbtip, hbtpathy, PCRE, hbmzip (zlib), hbbz2 (bzip2), cURL, Cairo, its own implementation of CA-Tools, updated NanFor libraries and many others.
 Harbour has an active development community and extensive third party support.

-Any xBase language provides a very productive way to build business and data intensive applications.
-Harbour is not an exception.

 Macro operator (runtime compiler)

 One of the most powerful features of xBase languages is the Macro Operator '&'.
 Harbour's implementation of the Macro Operator allows for runtime compilation of any valid Harbour expression.
 Such a compiled expression may be used as a VALUE, i.e. the right side of an assignment (rvalue) or may be used to resolve the left side (lvalue) of an assignment, i.e. private, or public variables, or a database field.

 Additionally, the Macro Operator may compile and execute function calls, complete assignments, or even list of arguments, and the result may be used to resolve any of the above contexts in the compiled application.

 The latest Macro compiler can compile any valid Harbour code including code to per-process before compile.